 HM Queen Margrethe II of Denmark

 Margrethe Alexandrine Þorhildur Ingrid became HM Queen Margrethe II in 1972, at the age of 32.
-She is currently the longest running head of state, and a very popular one at that, with an approval rating of over 80%.
+She was the longest running head of state, and a very popular one at that, with an approval rating of over 80%.
+Queen Margrethe abdicated the throne in January 2024, after announcing her abdication on New Year’s Eve, 2023, as part of her traditional speech.

 In 1953, the Act of Succession gave women the right of succession to the Danish throne, but only in a secondary capacity.
 It was as a result of this act that Margrethe became Queen of Denmark.
 She was the eldest daughter of Frederik IX and Queen Ingrid (originally of Sweden), and had two younger sisters: Benedikte and Anne-Marie.